diogro/expressionVariance-manuscript/main.md

 ## Does biological function explain variance in expression?

-As a first step toward explaining the factors that may drive variation in variability between transcripts, we focused on the top 5% most variable and the bottom 5% least variable genes in our ranking (560 genes in each group) and performed a Gene Ontology (GO) enrichment analysis within each group.
+As a first step toward explaining the factors that drive variation in variability between transcripts, we focused on the top 5% most variable and the bottom 5% least variable genes in our ranking (560 genes in each group).
-This analysis allowed us to establish the representative functions of these consistently high and low-variance genes.
+Starting with a Gene Ontology (GO) enrichment analysis within each group, we identify which biological processes are associated with consistently high and low-variance genes.
-In total, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and Benjamini-Hochberg (BH) adjusted p-value threshold of 10\textsuperscript{-3}; see S2 Table for a complete listing).
+We found 59 enriched terms in the low variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and a conservative Benjamini-Hochberg (BH) adjusted p-value threshold of 10\textsuperscript{-3}; see S2 Table for a complete listing).
 Among the 5% most variable genes we observe enrichment for biological processes such as immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (@fig:go_tails A).
 Notably, we see a 7.7-fold enrichment for genes that encode secreted proteins in the top 5% most variable genes, relative to all other genes (hypergeometric test, p < 10\textsuperscript{-3}).
 Among the 5% least variable genes we see enrichment for housekeeping functions such as mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails B); and accordingly, we find that previously characterized human housekeeping genes [@Hounkpe2020-yq] are enriched within the 5% least variable genes 2.0-fold relative to all other genes (hypergeometric test, p < 10\textsuperscript{-3}).
-The genes exhibiting the lowest variance (lowest 5%) are also enriched for those that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, p < 10\textsuperscript{-3}).
+The genes exhibiting the lowest variance (lowest 5%) are also enriched for genes that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, p < 10\textsuperscript{-3}).
 Genes with a high pLI have been shown to be important in housekeeping functions, and have higher mean expression values across a broad set of tissues and cell types [@lek2016analysis].
-The observation that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (Partial Spearman correlation $\rho_s$ = 0.32, p < 10\textsuperscript{-3}), showing the opposite relationship between variance and mean expression when considering pLI.
+The observation that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (partial Spearman correlation $\rho_s$ = 0.32, p < 10\textsuperscript{-3}), showing the opposite relationship between variance and mean expression when considering pLI.

-In the previous analysis, we explored the relation between transcriptional variance and function by starting from the extremes in the variational distribution and searching for GO enrichment among these high- and low-variance genes.
+In the previous analysis, we explored the relation between transcriptional variance and function by starting from the extremes in the variance distribution and searching for GO enrichment among these high- and low-variance genes.
 We also approach the problem from the opposite direction, starting from the genes associated with each GO term and searching for enrichment for high- or low-variance genes.
-To do this, we gathered all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 from the top of the GO hierarchy).
+To this end, we gathered all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 from the top of the GO hierarchy).
-Using only the set of genes that are associated with at least one of these level-3 terms, we separated the genes into expression variance deciles, with the first decile having the lowest variance.
+We separated the genes associated with at least one of these level-3 terms into expression variance deciles, with the first decile having the lowest variance.
 We then counted how many genes in each decile have been associated with each term.
 If variance rank is not associated with the GO annotations, terms should have an equal proportion of genes in each decile.
 We measured how far from this uniform allocation each term is by measuring the Shannon entropy of the proportion of genes in each decile.